 Scholars who are eligible for 504Plans are offered accommodations which are implemented by all staff and facilitated by ACCS’ 504PlanCoordinator and monitored for compliance by our 504Plan Compliance Officer who may be contacted for questions or further information.
 Inquiries, requests, and complaints should be directed to: Mr. Russ, Dean of Scholars and 504 Compliance Officer.

 Argosy Collegiate annually assess the English proficiency of all ELL scholars according to NCLB, Title I, and Title III Title VI, G.L. c.
 69, 71A , 7; 603CMR 14.02.
 In addition, Argosy Collegiate assess the reading, writing , speaking listening skills of ALL ELL scholars even those who have opted out of ELL services, under ELE 8.

 English Language Learners benefit greatly from our intensely focused literacy and support program for all learners.
 Supporting ELL scholars include the three tiers of language (structure, language or grammar, and vocabulary) as well as the four domains of language (reading, writing, speaking, and listening).

 Within our support staff, our MA licensed ELL teacher(s) works to not only identify levels of language development but also to support scholars’ progress and achievement in many ways including, creating schedules and individualized goals, provide instructional support for both scholars and staff and track scholar achievement data.

 Our support staff works to support ELL scholars both in the general education classroom as well as one on one or small group learning opportunities.
 We comply with all federal laws related to the education of ELLs but beyond that, we do whatever it takes for our ELL scholars to make the academic progress they need to be successful at Argosy Collegiate.
-Inquiries are encouraged to be directed to Mr. Jagannath, Director of Student Support and ELL Director.
+Inquiries are encouraged to be directed to Mr. Jagannath, Director of Scholar Support and ELL Director.